Byronliang8/IDA-RD/README.md

 Our key insight is that such requirements can be met by recent SR algorithms based on deep generative models that can find all matching HR images for a given LR image on their learned manifolds.
 Extensive experimental results show the effectiveness of our IDA-RD measure.

+##  Information loss
+we aim to evaluate the “information loss” rather than perceptual quality as done in previous works.

 # Requirement
 Our model is based on the [SRFlow](https://github.com/andreas128/SRFlow).
+Please check out more detail from SRFlow.
 <br>
 ```bash
 cd SRFlow && ./setup.sh